simontran9/notes/adt_and_algo/adt/list.md

 Update the dummy tail's `prev` pointer to the second-to-last node and the second-to-last node's `next` pointer to the dummy tail.

 **Case 3: Any other valid index**
-Traverse to the node at index $i - 1$, update its `next` pointer to skip the node being removed, and update the `prev` pointer of the node following the removed node.
+Traverse to the node at index $i - 1$, update its `next` pointer to skip the node being removed, and update the `prev` pointer of the node following the removed node to point to the node at index $i - 1$.